 Employment choices for these young people are often limited to helping with domestic chores or working on small family farms.
 There is waning interest in farming as a livelihood and many head to the cities, adding to growing youth unemployment and placing them at increased risk of poverty.

 Oxfam in Vanuatu

-Oxfam works with two organizations, the Farm Support Association and Vanuatu Rural Development and Training Center Association, focusing on five areas of work:
+Program delivery: Oxfam works with two organizations, the Farm Support Association and Vanuatu Rural Development and Training Centre Association, focusing on five areas of work: